Vidushi-Gupta/Customer_Segmentation/README.md

 ### Conclusion
 The Snake plot shows the monetary attribute and concludes that cluster 1 accounts to the best customers.
 Cluster 2 shows for the lost customers or churned customers.
 However, cluster 0 shows potential customers.
-They can be converted to the best customers by providing them with better incentives to shop.
+They can be converted to the best customers by providing them with better incentives t o shop.